Before you get on the road in Greece, it's important to know these driving rules.

 Freeways/Expressways: 75 mph/120 kph

 Using the Horn: Technically, it's illegal in towns and urban areas except in case of emergencies.
 Use it freely if needed; it could save your life.
-On high mountain roads, I always make a short beep shortly before going around a blind curve.
+On high mountain roads, make a short beep shortly before going around a blind curve to alert any oncoming traffic.

 Parking: Forbidden (though it may not be marked) within 9 feet of a fire hydrant, 15 feet of an intersection, or 45 feet from a bus stop.